Tynong North and Frankston murders: Tynong North murders

-On Thursday 3 February 1983, more human remains were found in Tynong North scrubland, by a man who had stopped to repair a tyre, and a search of the area revealed concealed bones from a badly decomposed and stripped body.
+On Thursday 3 February 1983, more human remains were found in the Tynong North scrubland, by a man who had stopped to repair a tyre, and a search of the area revealed concealed bones from a badly decomposed and stripped body.
 The bones were of Narumol Stephenson (34), a Thai mother-of-two who had married an Australian farmer in Thailand in 1978.
 Arriving in Australia in August 1979, they lived together in Deans Marsh.
 On a visit to Melbourne, Narumol disappeared from their car parked in Brunswick around dawn on 30 November 1980, following an argument with her husband.

 Investigation

 Initially, the two investigations were treated separately, although the cases were later linked based on case and MO similarities.
 Similarities were also drawn to the recent Truro murders in South Australia.
 According to police at the time, all of the victims were on foot, with most of them planning to use public transport at the time they disappeared.
 A few may have tried to hitchhike.
 Given the lack of eyewitnesses to anything suspicious, authorities assumed that the victims probably knew or trusted their abductor.
 Causes of death could not be identified, and most bodies were stripped of possessions.
 Around 2000 interviews were held regarding the case, and later investigators speculated the possibility of two or three separate offenders.

 The prime suspect in the case, Harold Janman, who "often offered women lifts on the Frankston-Dandenong Road", continued to maintain his innocence.
 Janman died aged 88 in August 2020.
-No-one has been charged regarding the murders, which remain unsolved.
+No one has been charged regarding the murders, which remain unsolved.
 In October 2017, the police announced six separate $1 million rewards (up from the original $50,000) for any information that resulted in an arrest in any of the cases.